 Validator Operations Guide

-This comprehensive guide explains how to operate a Sei validator node.
-We'll cover the complete lifecycle of a validator, from initial setup through ongoing operations and maintenance.
+This document covers the complete lifecycle of a validator node, from initial setup through ongoing operations and maintenance.
 Understanding these concepts is crucial for maintaining a reliable and secure validator operation.

 Understanding Validator Responsibilities